pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 25. Analise a texto a seguir:

 "Algorithms may require several different types of operations to be performed on sets.
-For
-example, many algorithms need only the ability to insert elements into, delete elements from, and test membership in a set.
+For example, many algorithms need only the ability to insert elements into, delete elements from,and test membership in a set.
 We call a dynamic set that supports these operations a dictionary.
 Other algorithms require more complicated operations."

 Segundo o texto,